byllyfish/shellous/README.md

 sh2: CmdContext[Result] = sh.result.set(path="/bin:/usr/bin")
 # When you use `sh2` to create commands, it produces `Command[Result]` objects with the given path.
 ```

+## Logging

+For verbose logging, shellous supports a `SHELLOUS_TRACE` environment variable.
+Set the
+value of `SHELLOUS_TRACE` to a comma-delimited list of options:

+- **detail**:  Enables detailed logging used to trace the steps of running a command.

+- **prompt**: Enables logging in the `Prompt` class when controlling a program
+using send/expect.

+- **all**: Enables all logging options.

+Shellous uses the built-in Python `logging` module.
+After enabling these options,
+the `shellous` logger will display log messages at the `INFO` level.

+Without these options enabled, Shellous generates almost no log messages.